-In the last part of the Reading and Writing paper, candidates have to write a short story of 35 words or more based on three picture prompts.
+- This part tests candidates' ability to write short narratives. - In Part 7, candidates have to write a short story of 35 words or more based on three picture prompts.

-- Candidates should read the instructions carefully. - They need to look at the pictures and identify the three main events of the story. - > They should consider what kind of information is needed. - Candidates must make reference to all three picture prompts. - They should write a draft of the story on rough paper before writing the final answer on their answer sheet.
+- Candidates should read the instructions carefully. - Candidates need to look at the pictures and identify the three main events of the story. - Candidates should consider what kind of information is needed. - Candidates must make reference to all three picture prompts. - Candidates can write a draft of the story on rough paper before writing the final answer.